-Glen Rose is a great little town to visit for a day trip, especially since it is located about 2 hours away from Dallas.
+Glen Rose is a great little town to visit for a day trip, especially since it is about 2 hours away from Dallas.

-At Dinosaur Valley State Park, you can enjoy swimming in the cool waters of the Paluxy River, hike over 20 miles of trails, and see some of the finest examples of dinosaur tracks in Texas.
+At Dinosaur Valley State Park, you can enjoy swimming in the cool waters of the Paluxy River, hiking over 20 miles of trails, and seeing some of the finest examples of dinosaur tracks in Texas.

 Dinosaur Valley State Park is physical proof that dinosaurs once roamed in the Lone Star State years ago.

-This charming little town is a fun and easy day trip from Dallas as it is under 2 hours (really it’s about 1 hour and 30 minutes) away.
+This charming little town is a fun and easy day trip from Dallas as it is under 2 hours (really, it’s about 1 hour and 30 minutes) away.

 Hit up Hico’s downtown area to explore the many boutique shops and restaurants that line the street.

-You can check out Siloville.
-Here visitors can climb the inside of the silo walls, and participate in a zip-line and ropes course.
-There is also a great golf course and some fun outdoor recreation in the area also.
+Visitors can climb inside the silo walls and participate in a zip-line and ropes course.
+The area also has a great golf course and some fun outdoor recreation.

 Read Next: 12 Awesome Things to do in Marble Falls

 Situated on the banks of Salado Creek, Salado is a great escape for those that love art, antiques, and small-town charm.

 Lake Murray State Park

-Head about 1 hour and 30 minutes north of Dallas and you will find the gorgeous Lake Murray State Park.
+Head about 1 hour and 30 minutes north of Dallas, and you will find the gorgeous Lake Murray State Park.

-You can enjoy cooling off in the refreshingly clear waters of the lake, or hike and bike on the many trails that you will find on the state parklands.
+You can enjoy cooling off in the refreshingly clear waters of the lake or hike and bike on the many trails you will find on the state parklands.

 Waco-Magnolia Market and Dr. Pepper Museum

-Waco has quickly gained popularity thanks to the popular HGTV couple, Chip and Joanna Gaines thanks to their show Fixer Upper.
+Waco has quickly gained popularity thanks to the popular HGTV couple Chip and Joanna Gaines thanks to their show Fixer Upper.